milmillin/passive-gripper/README.md

 - Face-based shading

 You can also check "Robot Viz" to show UR5 model but this will affect the viewing performance.

+## License

+Most of the code is licensed under the Computational Design of Passive Grippers Non-commercial License.
+See `LICENSES/LicenseRef-UW-Non-Commercial.txt` for the license text.
+Please note that some part of the code is protected by patents, including a pending patent by the University of Washington.
+The license does NOT release the rights related to the patents.

+We use the REUSE standard to mark some codes and assets that come with different licences.
+The license information is contained in each file's header, in `.reuse/dep5`, or in a seperate license file.
+License texts are planced under the `LICENSES/` folder, with the license identifier as file name.

+Here is a list of files that contains a license other than `LicenseRef-UW-Non-Commercial` (Updated 2022-07-11):

+	'Apache-2.0' found in:
+	* external/ikfast/

+	'BSD-3-Clause' found in:
+	* assets/

+	'CC-BY-4.0' found in:
+	* data/

+	'CC-BY-SA-4.0' found in:
+	* README.md
+	* docs/

+	'CC0-1.0' found in:
+	* .clang-format
+	* .gitignore
+	* .gitmodules

+	'GCC-exception-3.1' found in:
+	* external/lapack/libgcc_s_sjlj-1.dll
+	* external/lapack/libgfortran-3.dll
+	* external/lapack/libquadmath-0.dll

+	'GPL-3.0-or-later' found in:
+	* external/lapack/libgcc_s_sjlj-1.dll
+	* external/lapack/libgfortran-3.dll
+	* external/lapack/libquadmath-0.dll
+	* external/libigl/

+	'LicenseRef-LAPACK-Modified-BSD' found in:
+	* external/lapack/lapack-config-version.cmake
+	* external/lapack/lapack-config.cmake
+	* external/lapack/libblas.dll
+	* external/lapack/libblas.exp
+	* external/lapack/libblas.lib
+	* external/lapack/liblapack.dll
+	* external/lapack/liblapack.lib

+	'LicenseRef-Qhull' found in:
+	* include/passive-gripper/GeometryUtils.cpp
+	* include/passive-gripper/GeometryUtils.h

+	'LicenseRef-UC-Berkeley-Copyright-and-Disclaimer-Notice' found in:
+	* include/passive-gripper/QualityMetric.cpp
+	* include/passive-gripper/QualityMetric.h

+	'MIT' found in:
+	* external/autodiff/
+	* external/swept-volumes/
+	* include/passive-gripper/Constants.h
+	* include/passive-gripper/SweptVolume.cpp
+	* include/passive-gripper/SweptVolume.h

+	'MPL-2.0' found in:
+	* cmake/FindLIBIGL.cmake
+	* external/libigl/
+	* include/passive-gripper/GeometryUtils.cpp
+	* include/passive-gripper/GeometryUtils.h